 The aims of the project are to improve the quality, accessibility and timeliness of data on suicide and self-harm in Australia.
 The AIHW will achieve this by:

-The AIHW is developing the project in collaboration with the National Mental Health Commission (NMHC) and the Australian Government Department of Health, with advice provided by an Expert Advisory Group, including lived experience representatives, state and territory government representatives, researchers and representatives from the suicide prevention sector.
-The National Suicide and Self-harm Monitoring Project will also draw on the expertise of the National Injury Surveillance Unit (NISU) at Flinders University (a collaborating unit of the AIHW) and other subject matter experts as required.
+The AIHW is developing the project in collaboration with the National Suicide Prevention Office, and the Australian Government Department of Health and Aged Care, with advice provided by an Expert Advisory Group, including lived experience representatives, state and territory government representatives, researchers and representatives from the suicide prevention sector.
+The National Suicide and Self-harm Monitoring Project will also draw on the expertise of other subject matter experts as required.

 The National Suicide and Self-harm Monitoring Project will provide a key resource for governments, services and communities to better respond to suicide and self-harm by informing the development of policy and service planning, and by enabling the identification of trends, emerging areas of concern and priority groups.

-The Suicide & Self-harm Monitoring Project is committed to continuous improvement of the System and as such, has engaged the University of Melbourne to conduct an independent evaluation.
-Consultations are also taking place to ensure the System meets the needs of stakeholders.
+The Suicide & Self-harm Monitoring Project is committed to continuous improvement of the System and as such, engaged the University of Melbourne to conduct an independent evaluation.
 Read more on Research & Information.